Nepal-College-of-Information-Technology/lab-work-day-SauravKhanal61/Lab01/README.md

-This is the lab report of Lab1
+#This is the lab report of Lab1
+##Indroduction to MMS lab